MrClock8163/ToolDocumentation/docs/vbnetframework/colorlibrary.md

 Colors are stored in categories.
 All items in the hierarchy are displayed in alphabetical order (even if they are not like so in the actual library file).

 Next to every category, the number of contained colors is displayed, while next to every color, the saved format is indicated (`S8`: sRGB 8-bit, `S`: sRGB, `L`: linear RGB).

+### Import XML libraries

+This feature serves backwards compatibility with the [XML based library file](../formats/libraryXML.md) of the previous version of the application.

+!!! note

+	Imported XML libraries are temporary libraries in memory.
+They cannot be saved back to the source file, or be reloaded.
+	It is advised that XML libraries are **Saved As** the new file format after import.

 ### Color cards